Governor Cuomo provides Sunday coronavirus update for NYS

 |0

-Saturday, there were six deaths reported due to COVID-19 in New York State, bringing the total to 25,390.
+Saturday, there were two deaths reported due to COVID-19 in New York State, bringing the total to 25,427.
 A geographic breakdown is as follows, by county of residence:

 |Deaths by County of Residence